netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

     System → Configuration → Sales → Shipping Settings → Origin
     System → Configuration → Sales → Shipping Methods → DHL Versenden

-Make sure that the required fields in the sections Store Information and Origin are filled in:
+Make sure that the following required fields in the sections *Store Information* and *Origin* are filled in completely:

 * Store Information